SeongbongChoi/IBE-AET/README.md

 # IBE-AET
-This is the implment of paper "Attack and improvement of the recent identity-based encryption with authorized equivalence test in cluster computing" ([URL](https://link.springer.com/article/10.1007/s10586-021-03409-x)).
+This is the implment of paper "Attack and improvement of the recent identity-based encryption with authorized equivalence test in cluster computing" published in ([URL](https://link.springer.com/article/10.1007/s10586-021-03409-x)).

 ## Required Libraries
 1. GMP library